CHRISTOROMO/BRAIN-TUMOR-DETECTION-USING-NEURAL-NETWORK/README.md

 # BRAIN TUMOUR DETECTION AND CLASSIFICATION

-## Descritption
+## Description
-The main objective of this project was to develop a convolutional neural network that could accurately detect the presence of a tumour from an MRI scan.
-Fruthermore, after detecion, the model was to classify the tumour as either a glioma, meningioma or pituitary tumour.
+The main objective of this project was to develop a convolutional neural network that could accurately detect the presence of a tumor from an MRI scan.
+Furthermore, after detection, the model was to classify the tumor as either a glioma, meningioma, or pituitary tumor.

 ![alt text](https://github.com/CHRISTOROMO/BRAIN-TUMOR-DETECTION-USING-NEURAL-NETWORK/blob/main/images/tumours.png?raw=true)
 <br />